How is non-Hodgkin lymphoma staged in children?

 Survival rates for childhood non-Hodgkin lymphoma

-Advances in treatment have increased the overall survival rates for children with non-Hodgkin lymphoma dramatically in recent decades.
+Advances in treatment have increased the overall survival rates for children with non-Hodgkin lymphoma (NHL) dramatically in recent decades.
 The 5-year survival rate is used for many types of cancer to refer to the percentage of patients who live at least 5 years after being diagnosed with cancer.
-With regard to children with non-Hodgkin lymphoma, those who are still alive and free of disease after 5 years are likely to have been cured, as it rare for these cancers to return after this much time.
+With regard to children with NHL, those who are still alive and free of disease after 5 years are likely to have been cured, as it is rare for these cancers to return after this much time.

 With intensive treatment, around 90% of children with limited stage (stage I or II) lymphoblastic lymphoma can be cured.